 Fertilizer analysis.
 Some fertilizers used for organic production supply only one or two of the NPK elements; an example is Bombardier which is 8-0-0.
 A grower using Bombardier would have to use other fertilizer(s) to supply P and K. One possibility would be Sustane with an 8-4-4 analysis or some other complete NPK granular organic fertilizer.

-Interveinal chlorosis sometimes occurs about halfway through cropping time if plants are fertilized with some liquid organic fertilizers alone starting at planting.
+Interveinal chlorosis sometimes occurs about halfway through cropping time if plants are only fertilized with some liquid organic fertilizer starting at planting.
 This chlorosis is most likely caused by an accumulation of too much ammonium-nitrogen in the plant, so-called “ammonium toxicity.”
 Most greenhouse crops do best with a combination of ammonium and nitrate nitrogen.
-Unfortunately fertilizers used for organic production generally don’t contain nitrate-nitrogen.
+Unfortunately, fertilizers used for organic production generally don’t contain nitrate-nitrogen.
 The best approach is to rely on Sustane as the sole source of nutrients for the first month after planting and then start applying Nature’s Source or another liquid organic fertilizer.